linzjs/linz/docs/models.rst

 - ``dateCreated`` with a label of *Date created*.
 - ``dateModified`` with a label of *Date modified*.

+The label used for each record centers around the title field.
+If your model has a title field, you don't have to do anything.
+If you model doesn't have a title field, you need to supply a field in your schema that will be used for the value of the title whenever displayed in Linz.
+The title is the default way to reference a record iwthin Linz.

 You create Models in the ``model`` directory, one file per model.
 The file should have the following basic structure:

 **person.js**::